christianThardy/christianThardy.github.io/tom-interpretability.md

 <br>

 One standout aspect of the model’s capacity to track scene changes lies in its approach to temporal sequencing—it’s almost like it’s keeping a detailed record of event order.
-Take, for instance, feature 11786, which captures *statements involving returning or coming back from a situation or event*.
-This kind of specialized tracking is just one of many spatial and temporal features we find scattered throughout the residual stream, indicating the model’s capability for not only for understanding static states but also for representing the flow of actions as they unfold in time and space.
+For instance, take feature 11786, which captures *statements involving returning or coming back from a situation or event*.
+This kind of specialized tracking is just one of many spatial and temporal features we find scattered throughout the residual stream, indicating the model’s capability for not only understanding static states but also for representing the flow of actions as they unfold in time and space.

 The residual stream, in particular, plays a key role as an information-preservation highway across the layers.
 For example, it receives inputs from 10.4 and relays them through to 14.0 and then to 17.3.
 Through this pathway, we can observe representations of actions forming within the residual stream itself, often refined further by the MLPs.